Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 Dated this __________ day of __________ .
 20 __ .
 ```

-Let’s write a program that displays dates in this form.
+Let's write a program that displays dates in this form.
 We'll have the user enter the date in month/day/year form, then we'll display the date in "legal” form:

 ```shell
 Enter date (mm/dd/yy): 7/19/14
 Dated this 19th day of July, 2014.
 ```

 We can get `printf` to do most of the formatting.
 However. we're left with two problems: how to add “th” (or "st" or “nd" or “rd") to the day. and how to print the month as a word instead of a number.
-Fortunately, the `switch` statement is ideal for both situations; we’ll have one switch print the day suffix and another print the month name.
+Fortunately, the `switch` statement is ideal for both situations; we'll have one switch print the day suffix and another print the month name.

 ```C
 /*